Taylor-Alex-Raine/dotfiles/README.md

 # Basics

+### If using WSL2,

+- Install a [Nerd Font](https://github.com/ryanoasis/nerd-fonts) (Ubuntu Mono preferred) in window terminal and set it as the default font
+- Set windows terminal theme to [catppuccin macchiato](https://github.com/catppuccin/windows-terminal)

 Just to get ready, we will go ahead these packages

     sudo apt-get install fish neofetch powerline terminfo zsh